-For SMO and IBk, over-sampling is the best ranked method and, at the same time, it shows a very low standard deviation.
-Consequently, SMO and IBk should be combined with random over-sampling in imbalanced domains.
-Note that, for IBk, over-sampling and SMOTE have the same average rank.
+The standard deviation of the ranking somehow denote the dependency of each resampling method on the characteristics of the training domain.
+For C4.5, SMOTE is the best ranked resampling method with a low deviation.
+In most of the cases, SMOTE is the first or the second problem in the ranking.
+These results indicate that SMOTE should be used in combination with C4.5 to deal with class imbalances.
+For SMO and IBk, oversampling is the best ranked method and, at the same time, it shows a very low standard deviation.
+Consequently, SMO and IBk should be combined with random oversampling in imbalanced domains.
+Note that, for IBk, oversampling and SMOTE have the same average rank.
 However, SMOTE has a much higher standard deviation, which indicates that its behavior highly depends on the domain.
-For XCS, the best ranked re-sampling method, i.e., SMOTE, has one of the highest standard deviations.
+For XCS, the best ranked resampling method, i.e., SMOTE, has one of the highest standard deviations.
 Thus, the behavior of this combination depends on the characteristics of the data.
-In this case, it should be more adequate to combine XCS with under-sampling based on Tomek Links, since it has the second best average rank and a very low standard deviation.
-For UCS, the best and the most robust re-sampling method is SMOTE.
+In this case, it should be more adequate to combine XCS with undersampling based on Tomek Links, since it has the second best average rank and a very low standard deviation.
+For UCS, the best and the most robust resampling method is SMOTE.

-Finally, let us note that, in some cases, the best results are achieved with the original data set.
-For example, a detailed inspection (not shown for brevity) revealed that the performance of many learners worsens when the data sets are re-sampled.
+Finally, let's note that, in some cases, the best results are achieved with the original dataset.
+For example, a detailed inspection (not shown for brevity) revealed that the performance of many of the learners worsens when the datasets are resampled.
 This happens in h-s, tao, wined1, wined2, and wined3.
-This indicates that re-sampling the training instances may introduce other complexities, or even may create new small disjuncts around the feature space.
+This indicates that resampling the training instances may introduce other complexities, or even may create new small disjuncts around the feature space.

-8 Summary and conclusions
+8 Summary and Conclusions

-This paper showed that evolutionary on-line rule-based systems, usually called LCS, can successfully deal with the challenges posed by learning from imbalances, mainly related to the disproportion of instances per class in the training data set and to the need of learners to create small disjuncts (or niches in LCSs terms) in the knowledge model.
+This paper showed that evolutionary online rule-based systems, usually called Learning Classifier Systems, can successfully deal with the challenges posed by learning from imbalances, mainly related to the disproportion of instances per class in the training dataset and to the need of learners to create small disjuncts (or niches in LCSs terms) in the knowledge model.
 Theoretical analyses indicated that XCS and UCS are robust to high imbalance ratios if some critical parameters are configured according to the ratio of the size between big and small disjuncts ir_n .
-As ir_n is not known a priori, and can hardly be estimated, we proposed a self-adaptive method that estimates ir_n on-line and lets LCSs adapt themselves so that accurate small disjuncts can be evolved for infrequent cases.
+As ir_n is not known a priori, and can hardly be estimated, we proposed a self-adaptive method that estimates ir_n online and lets LCSs adapt themselves so that accurate small disjuncts can be evolved for infrequent cases.
 Results on artificially imbalanced problems supported the theoretical analyses, demonstrating that both LCSs can model infrequent cases and classes.

 In real-world problems, LCSs were among the best performers, compared with instance-based learners, induction trees and support-vector machines.
 Although the set of real-world problems used in the experiments did not contain high imbalance ratios, there is uncertainty about whether they contained small disjuncts or other mixed complexity factors.
-This is a common problem when we test the algorithms in realworld problems.
+This is a common problem when we test the algorithms in real-world problems.
 Our proposal as a further work is to study measures that evaluate the presence of small disjuncts in the feature space and try to relate the algorithms' performance to such complexities.
-This would probably allow us to understand in which cases each algorithm is superior and provide guidelines toward the selection of particular algorithms given a data set characterization.
+This would probably allow us to understand in which cases each algorithm is superior and provide guidelines towards the selection of particular algorithms given a dataset characterization.